techdivision/import-docs/04.file-structure/01.product-import/03.internationalisation/docs.md

 ---
-title: Internationalisation
+title: Scopes
 published: true
 visible: true
 ---

-The import functionality provides a possiblity to import values on store view level.
-The store view specific values has to be added on a separate row like
+The import functionality provides a possiblity to import values on different scopes.
+Therefore, all scope specific values has to be added on a separate row for each scope, which represents a store view, like

 | sku     | store_view_code | attribute_set_code | product_type | name          | description                          | url_key       | ...     |
 |:--------|:----------------|:-------------------|:-------------|:--------------|:-------------------------------------|:--------------|:--------|